python-pillow/Pillow/README.rst

 ++++++++

 **We don't currently provide binaries for OS X.** So you'll need XCode to install Pillow.
 (XCode 4.2 on 10.6 will work with the Official Python binary distribution.
 Otherwise, use whatever XCode you used to compile Python.)

+..
+Note:: XXX I'm not sure we need to mention the bit about XCode

 The easiest way to install the prerequisites is via `Homebrew <http://mxcl.github.com/homebrew/>`_.
 After you install Homebrew, run: